albertstarfield/project-zephyrine/README.md

     *   **Ada Daemons (The "Glass Cockpit"):** For sensing the environment, I can run high-reliability background processes written in Ada.
 These daemons provide a continuous stream of data (e.g., system telemetry, sensor readings), which acts as my real-time awareness of the digital or physical world.

-*   **🎭 A Familiar Face (Broad API Basic Trending AI Compatibility):** To make our explorations easier, I've learned to speak the languages of many common tools and applications.
+*   **🎭 A Familiar Face (Broad API Trending Compatibility):** To make our explorations easier, I've learned to speak the languages of many common tools.
 Think of it as a universal translator, or perhaps a clever disguise.
 While my internal thoughts are my own, I can present a familiar face to the outside world at `http://localhost:11434/`.
 (But please, this isn't the main function of this)

     *   **The OpenAI Mask:** I can slightly mimick in the OpenAI API v1 dialect.
-You can try to connect many existing applications to me.
+You can try to connect many existing clients to me.
         *   We can chat the boring way (`/v1/chat/completions`), and I'll even do some deeper thinking in the background on complex topics.
         *   I can generate vector embeddings (`/v1/embeddings`) and offer thoughts on content safety, sort of (`/v1/moderations`).
         *   Our senses can expand into other modalities, too!
 I can speak my thoughts aloud (`/v1/audio/speech`), listen to and understand yours (`/v1/audio/transcriptions`), and even dream up images from your descriptions (`/v1/images/generations`).